helloamanraj/python_problems/README.md

 # Python Problems
-This assignment is shared by one of the company during the recuritment process.
-This is NLP(Natural language processing) problem with 100% real data set.
-Dataset consists of tweets from the people during covid and the task was to do the Sentiment Analysis, I succeeded this assignemnt.
-I am sharing the python code with dataset and it's result.
-This will be really helpful for NLP learners.
+This assignment is shared by one of the companies during the recruitment process.
+This is NLP(Natural language processing) problem with a 100% real data set.
+Dataset consists of tweets from the people during covid and the task was to do the Sentiment Analysis, I succeeded in this assignment.
+I am sharing the python code with the dataset and its result.
+This will be really helpful for NLP learners